Blast61/ms-interview/devops-engineer/app/DEVREADME.md

 ## Integrity Guidelines Disclosure
     * I believe in development efficiency and utilize the assistance of Large Language Models such as ChatGPT for debugging, syntax concerns, and logic related questions.
+Any code snippets pulled from online sources are noted in the documentation.